Matt and Jay prepare to help recovery the remotely operated vehicle (under the watchful eye of chief scientist Erik Cordes).

 Leslie and scientist Maria Pia Miglietta closely examine a specimen collected during a dive.

-Leslie Wickes (right) and scientist Maria Pia Miglietta closely examine a specimen collected during a dive.
+Leslie and scientist Maria Pia Miglietta closely examine a specimen collected during a dive.
 Click image for larger view and image credit.

-Although life at sea can be exciting, it can get monotonous.
+Although sea life can be exciting, it can get monotonous.
 It is hard to keep track of the days, because every day is pretty much the same.
-We wake up at the same time, work at the same time, eat at the same time, and relax (if conditions allow for it) at the same time.
+We wake up at the same time, work at the same time, eat at the same time, and relax (if time allows) at the same time.
 But the monotony pales in comparison to the excitement of observing marine life in its natural habitat and taking in fresh ocean air every day.

 Chief scientist Erik Cordes meets with the science party at the end of the day to talk about upcoming explorations.

-Chief scientist Erik Cordes (facing the group) meets with the science party at the end of the day to talk about upcoming explorations.
+Chief scientist Erik Cordes meets with the science party at the end of the day to talk about upcoming explorations.
 Click image for larger view and image credit.

 Jay helps Senior Survey Technician Missy Partyka retrieve the conductivity-temperature-depth (CTD) logger.

-Jay (right) helps senior survey technician Missy Partyka retrieve the conductivity-temperature-depth (CTD) logger.
+Jay helps Senior Survey Technician Missy Partyka retrieve the conductivity-temperature-depth (CTD) logger.
 Click image for larger view and image credit.

 Aside from all the knowledge obtained about the deep sea and its inhabitants, one of the most important lessons we learned was that of unpredictability.
-Ocean explorers are at the mercy of weather and technology, both of which challenged us at times.
-Rather than being defeated, we learned the importance of adapting, letting problems roll off our backs, and continuing what research and work was still do-able.
-Despite any roadblocks we may have encountered, our first-hand look at the habitat of our future studies was invaluable.
+Exploration of the ocean is at the mercy of both weather and technology, both of which challenged us at times.
+Rather than being defeated, we learned the importance of adapting, letting problems roll off our backs, and continuing what research and work was still obtainable.
+Despite any roadblocks we may have encountered, the first hand look at the habitat of our future studies was invaluable.

 (top)